-When deciding one of the points that immediately stand out is the matter of control.
-Dedicated means what it says: the machine is fully exclusive to your webapps and as a result, you have utter configuration and maintenance command over the machine.
-Control is key because it lets you set various parameters such as how the power of the server is assigned to applications and the size of the internet pipe and HDD space which is available to an application.
+One of the main deciding points is control.
+When the machine is dedicated, it is fully-exclusive to your web apps.
+Hence, as a result, you have complete configuration and maintenance command over the machine.
+So you can set various parameters, like server power usage and distribution, and the HDD space available to an application.

-You can increase your storage space, increase the size of the internet pipe available and up the CPU capacity power where necessary.
-You can simply process more transactions and handle more website visitors with a dedicated server.
+You can increase your storage space, the available size of the internet pipe and the CPU capacity power.
+Ultimately, you can process more transactions and handle more website visitors with a dedicated server.
 Especially if you’re running SaaS applications where you need to serve complex applications to many clients.
 If your server solution is scalable, it can prevent downtime that occurs from hitting capacity limits.

 Yes, you can increase certain elements of your shared-use server, including HDD space and the size of individual databases.
 You also get an unlimited number of email accounts on the one hand while some web hosts will even offer unlimited internet.
 But any shared server vs dedicated server comparison will quickly show up the scaling restrictions of shared-use hosting.

-You cannot upgrade the CPU power of a shared-use hosting solution and you won’t be able to increase the amount of RAM in use.
-For complex applications, this would quickly pose a problem, but simple websites should cope well on shared hosting solutions.
-Just beware cheap shared hosting solutions that pool hundreds of thousands of websites on a single machine.
+You can’t upgrade the CPU power of a shared-use hosting solution and you won’t be able to increase the amount of RAM in use.
+For complex applications, this would quickly pose a problem.
+But simple websites should cope well on shared hosting solutions.
+Just beware of cheap shared hosting solutions that pool hundreds of thousands of websites on a single machine.

 Unfortunately, with shared-use hosting, you are very restricted.
 Yes, your hosting provider can promise 99.9% uptime, but no web host will allow you to use an unlimited amount of resources.
 At some point, you will hit a performance cap and your website will fail.
 Always ask what workload a shared-use hosting account can cope with before you sign up, especially if you are running a website with a lot of visitors.

-- You need an affordable solution great for beginners
+- You need an affordable, beginner-friendly solution

 - Fast and easy setup is important